May/Spring Intake in Canada 2025: Universities & Deadlines

 Is Spring Intake in Canada the Right Intake for you?

-1. Availability of courses: Not all programs and courses are available during the May intake.
-Popular programs and advanced specialisations are only available in the Spring intake.
+1. Availability of courses: Not all programs and courses are available during the May intake in Canada for 2025.
+Popular programs and advanced specialisations are only available during the spring intake.
 Since it’s a smaller intake, ensure that the course you’re interested in is available in universities before you settle on this intake.

-2. Timelines: Spring intake definitely allows for more time to gather your documents, sort your finances and file an application.
-If you need more time to apply, then spring intake in Canada may be the best option for you.
+2. Timelines: Spring intake allows more time to gather your documents, sort your finances and file an application.
+If you need more time to apply, spring intake in Canada may be the best option.

-3. Smaller classes and less competition: Students are fewer in spring intake, which means it’s easier to get an admission considering you’ve met all the requirements.
+3. Smaller classes and less competition: Students are fewer in spring intake, so it’s easier to get an admission considering you’ve met all the requirements.
 The classes are smaller, and you might have a better chance of interacting with faculties.
 If this suits you, then go for it!

 4. Career opportunities: Fall intake usually aligns better with job recruitment cycles.
 However, May intake also has a considerable number of opportunities.
 We highly recommend researching more about job opportunities before settling in on this intake.

-The timeline for your journey depends on which phase of application you are.
-The ideal time to start prepping for Spring intake in Canada is at least a year before the commencement of your term.
+The timeline for your journey depends on which phase of application you are in.
+The ideal time to start prepping for the May intake start date in Canada is at least a year before the commencement of your term.

 You might have to jog the process to meet the deadlines if you’re late.
 We highly recommend talking to an expert to understand your next steps.